grahamjpark/grahamjpark.github.io/_tooling/raw-posts/site-generator.md

 ![](https://images.unsplash.com/photo-1499750310107-5fef28a66643?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1000&q=80)

-Recently I went about revamping my website.
-After creating my homepage, I decided I wanted to add a blog to it.
+Recently I went about revamping my personal site.
+After recreating my homepage, I decided I wanted to add a blog to it.
 Below you’ll find an overview of my approach and an explanation of how I created a short python script to do the job.
+I'm not going to list every detail, but you can all the code [here](https://github.com/grahamjpark/grahamjpark.github.io/tree/master/tooling).

 A quick note: there isn’t anything novel about a static site generator.
 A [simple search](https://duckduckgo.com/?q=best+static+site+generator) turns up plenty of options that are mature and feature-packed.
 However, I had the desire to write my own, so that’s what I chose to do.
 If you’re looking to not roll your own, those existing options have great documentation or tutorials you can find.

-Also, this post is to share my approach rather than give a step-by-step.
-I’ll explain the general process and include some code snippets, but if you’re taking the time to write your own generator, the process of writing it is probably your main driver, so copying and pasting things would defeat the purpose.
-To see the complete project you can look [here](https://github.com/grahamjpark/grahamjpark.github.io/tree/master/tooling).

 # Existing Site